Sudolin/RSS/README.md

 # RSS
-Scripts for establishing replication stress signature
+Scripts for establishing replication stress signature in prostate cancer.